KimDuckUn/StopPedLoiteringInChairs/readme.txt

 Setup:
 - Use /coords in the game to find X, Y, Z coordinates for desired locations.
+- Place the cords in the client.lua file in the area with brackets.
 - AI entities disappear when a player enters the defined radius, preventing their persistence in specific in-game locations (MLOs or YMAP's).